Simplexity-Development/ChorusDrops/README.md

 Chorus Flowers Always Drop

 This plugin fixes an issue I've always had with how chorus works.

-When breaking the base, in vanilla, it will not break the flowers.
+When breaking the stem, causing the entire tree to collapse, it will not drop the flowers.

-Now they will.
+Now it will.

-Now you can have chorus farms without 10,000 signs explaining how it works yay
+Now you can have chorus farms without 10,000 signs explaining how it works

+yay